Loc7/4K-AutoZoom/README.md

-If you need more functinoality or want to report bugs, please contact hello@schleifenbaum.ch
+If you need more functionality or want to report bugs, please contact hello@schleifenbaum.ch

 Changelog